-10. How does (did) engagement in ENCI in the case relate to local/regional government?
+10. How does (d) argument in ENCI in he are note to lateral grammed?
 Please pay particular attention to the organisational and personal ties and whether and how the actors in this case are part of, cooperate with and/or are supported by, local and regional governments.

-11. Does the case provide any essential services/functions in the energy system that makes it an important, or even indispensable, actor in local/regional energy governance?
+11. Dehespoilenseileishiebiheussterha

+mks it an input or een ideals at in latin every garme?
 If yes, please elaborate on this service/function and explain what makes the actor in the case indispensable.